 We invest in workforce training and job skills development because we know that an educated and skilled workforce leads to economic growth for our business and the communities where we operate.
 We support a range of job training and workforce development programs that provide opportunities for people to learn career-building skills to succeed in the jobs of the future.

 and west virginia

-In 2018, Chevron celebrated 12 years of partnership between our Pascagoula Refinery and the Mississippi Gulf Coast Community College (MGCCC).
+In 2019, Chevron celebrated 13 years of partnership between our Pascagoula Refinery and the Mississippi Gulf Coast Community College (MGCCC).
 Chevron supports the innovative Process Operations Technology program at MGCCC, which trains students to work at the refinery and other plants across the Mississippi Gulf Coast.
 Students in the program learn to work with equipment similar to that used at Chevron’s refinery, making it a natural and valuable pipeline of local talent to help meet our hiring needs.
-Since the inception of the partnership, Chevron has provided more than 75 scholarships to students, hired 173 MGCCC graduates from both the operations and maintenance tracks and hosted more than 250 interns and co-ops.
+Since the inception of the partnership, Chevron has provided more than 80 scholarships to students, and we offer internships exclusively to MGCCC students.